n0sync/fphysics/README.md

 # fphysics — A Comprehensive Physics Library in Python

-**fphysics** is a pure Python library that offers an extensive collection of physical constants, equations, and formulas.
+**fphysics** (short for fun-physics) is a pure Python library that offers an extensive collection of physical constants, equations, and formulas.
 It's built as a one-stop toolkit for students, researchers, educators, and developers covering everything from classical mechanics to cutting-edge quantum theory.

 ## Key Features